2017 Democratic Republic of Congo Global Money Week

 During the GMW 2017, sessions to raise awareness on financial literacy will be offered to children, young people and adults, including sessions for the development of a personal budget by volunteers trained by APPEC-EDUCATION.

-General discussions, seminars, and other educational sessions have been organized around the different professions and that is the reason why there will also be a guided tour within the INPP (Institut National de Preparation Professionelle) workshops.
+General discussions, seminars, and other educational sessions will be organized around the different professions and that is the reason why there will also be a guided tour within the INPP (Institut National de Preparation Professionelle) workshops.
 In addition, an exhibition, pictures of finance Edition 2017, will be opened the 29th of March on two sites and it will involve at least 1200 young people and the persons in charge.
 This will be done with the support of our partner A + B = 3 a financial education organization based in Hong Kong.

 During the week, young people will have the opportunity to visit Post Finance services with the imminent launch of school savings.
 Moreover, this year on the 31st of March the launch of the “Bank the youth campaign” will be organized in DRC.
 This joint campaign between CYFI and UNCDF aims to promote a set of recommendations to policy-makers to improve the financial inclusion of young people.